Unity-Technologies/BackgroundDownload/Documentation~/com.unity.backgrounddownload.md

 }
 ```

-Pick download from previous app run and continue it until it finishes.
+The example below shows how to pick up a download from a previous app run and continue it until it finishes.

 ```
 IEnumerator ResumeDownload()